aayush29xd/MathVision/README.md

-# HandyMath
+# MathVision

-HandyMath is a computer‐vision “gesture calculator” that lets you draw numbers and operators in the air and computes the result in real time.
+MathVision is a computer‐vision “gesture calculator” that lets you draw numbers and operators in the air and computes the result in real time.
 Everything runs on your webcam feed with an FPS counter and overlays for the current expression and result.

 ## Requirements